As I walk my path, I'm here to support you, as you walk yours. We're in this together.

 My professional path has toured me through training and experience in adult developmental psychology, Integral studies, group dynamics, organizational development, and conflict facilitation, as well as, psychedelic and somatic therapies.

-In 2019, while in a deep state of absorption on retreat with Dr. John Churchill, I experienced a spontaneous Kundalini release.
-The release progressed into a full and uninterrupted Kundalini rising.
-Surrendering to the life-altering initiation and blessing of the Kundalini rising has afforded me tremendous spiritual development, purification, the continued release of the small self, and major life transformation in about three years.
+In May 2019, on retreat with Dr. John Churchill and while in a deep state of absorption, I experienced a spontaneous Kundalini release.
+The release progressed into a full and uninterrupted Kundalini rising (culminating at Bindu in November 2021).
+Surrendering to the life-altering initiation and blessing of the Kundalini rising has afforded me tremendous spiritual development, purification, the continued release of the small self, and major life transformation in about two years.
 The rising also connected me directly to my true spiritual lineage of Tibetan Buddhism and (re)awakened many capacities of subtle sensing and perception, which are now my main pathways of supporting others and guiding my life.

 I’m fortunate to have had the karma, upbringing, and teachers I’ve had along my path.
 When the Kundalini release and rising occurred, I knew how to work with it and deeply trusted my body and direct experience to navigate through it.
 In our modern Western fear-based and dis-embodied world, I recognize it is uncommon to have had 15+ years of spiritual, embodied, and meditative experience, plus deep self trust, ahead of an awakening like the one I experienced.
 This has meant I’ve been able to stabilize and continue the awakening process, as well as, uniquely support others inside of theirs.
 This is the path of service that has chosen me and I'm honored to give my life to it.